ricardobg/DigitalPedalBoard/README.md

  - Basic knowledge in DSP (Digital Signal Processing), you only have to understand how to make things work and to understand some basic filters
  - AudioLazy package: [AudioLazy](https://github.com/danilobellini/audiolazy "AudioLazy")
  - If you want to build a physical pedalboard, you'll need some knowledge in eletrical circuits (no big deal, you won't need to know how to analyze transient ciruits and complicated stuff)
- - If want to build everything by yourself, you may need to know how to program an ARM (we recommend [Arduino](http://arduino.cc/ "Arduino")), but you can choose any ARM you want
+ - If you want to build everything by yourself, you may need to know how to program a microcontroller (we recommend [Arduino](http://arduino.cc/ "Arduino")), but you can choose any microcontroller you want

 We haven't translated everything to English yet, so if you know some Portugues, it would be very helpful.